Undergraduate minor: history

 Graduate Programs of Study

-University of Iowa Libraries has unusual strength in all aspects of U.S. history.
+University of Iowa Libraries offer excellent resources for undergraduate study in all fields of history, with distinct strengths in U.S. history.
 The Main Library houses the Henry A. Wallace papers and related collections, the Iowa Women's Archives, and other unique materials.
 Special Collections has a vast archive of both printed and digitized materials, including five decades of papers and work donated by television news correspondent Tom Brokaw.
 The State Historical Society of Iowa in Iowa City and the Herbert Hoover Presidential Library and Museum in West Branch also hold valuable research materials.
 The Digital Scholarship & Publishing Studio offers assistance with projects in the digital humanities.

 History majors should take HIST:2151 Introduction to the History Major during their sophomore year or the first semester after they declare the major.